 City residents and businesses have a role to play in preventing illicit discharges as well.
-Here are six things you can do:
+Here are five things you can do:

 - Correct any improper cross-connections you discover.

 - Contain car-wash water by using a commercial car wash or washing your car on the lawn.
 Additional information is available here.
 The City maintains car wash kits that can be used for charity fund raisers.
 Information on reserving the kits is available here.

 - Use pesticides and fertilizers sparingly and dispose of excess safely.
 Usage and disposal suggestions can be found here.

 - Protect adjacent storm drain inlets by using filter inserts if removing lawns or doing other landscaping in areas that drain to them.
 Inserts can be found at home improvement stores or by searching under “erosion and sediment control” retailers.
 Larger scale landscaping, or landscaping mixed with exterior hard-scaping, may require an erosion control permit.
 Information on the City’s erosion control permit is found here.

 - Don’t dump or wash anything down storm drain inlets that you don’t want in your drinking water.
 We ask that courtesy of people who live upstream of our water intake – so let’s do that for those who might have water intakes downstream of us.
 That means no paint, leftover automotive fluids, pressure-washing runoff, concrete wash out water (which is as alkaline as drain cleaner), cleanout from RV waste systems, used cooking grease, water from hot tubs, or trash like leftover medications, cigarette butts and coffee cups.

 - Information on the proper disposal of most household waste, whether hazardous or not, can be found on Metro’s website here.